Divorce Hurts As You Already Know!

 Separation and divorce are a tremendous family pain.
 God did not plan it that way, but through Moses, he allowed it was knowing that people’s hearts get hardened, but God still hates divorce.

-I tried to work things out while we were together, but she moved out our talks and counseling with different pastors made no real gains, except for our time with Pastor Ron Sauer and his wife, Sue.
+I tried to work things out while we were together, but she moved out of our talks, and counseling with different pastors made no real gains, except for our time with Pastor Ron Sauer and his wife, Sue.

 People can easily say that they love one another, but it is a whole different story displaying love to one another through both thick and thin of life.
 Love is not only a free choice, but it is a commitment and involves sacrifice, forgiveness, trust, respect, and like-mindedness.